MaxNaeg/safe_lab_agents/README.md

 PYTHON_TOOLS=[measure_transmission]
 ```

-Now run `mkdir shared` inside the same folder to produce a subfolder in which the agent can place files that you also might later want to access outside the agent's sandbox.
+Now run `mkdir shared` inside the same folder to produce a subfolder in which the agent can place files that you can later access outside the sandbox -- for example documented measurement results.

-To launch the AI agent, run `agent start` inside your folder!
+To launch the AI agent safely inside a sandbox, simply run `agent start` inside your folder!

 ![Terminal window with command "agent start" entered](docs/figures_mini_example/fig_agent_start.jpg)